Child-Centered Play Therapy (CCPT)

 Location/Institution: Four elementary schools in the Southwest United States

-The purpose of the study was to examine the effectiveness of Child-Centered Play Therapy (CCPT) with 1st graders who are academically at risk.
-Participants were randomly assigned into either CCPT or wait list control group (WC) by school according to playroom space.
+The purpose of the study was to examine the effectiveness of Child-Centered Play Therapy (CCPT) with first graders who were academically at risk.
+Participants were randomly assigned into either CCPT or waitlist control group (WC) by school according to playroom space.
 Following postintervention administration of instruments, each WC-group participant was placed in CCPT.
 Measures utilized include the Young Children’s Achievement Test (YCAT) and the Play Therapy Skills Checklist (PTSC).
-Results indicate that the 1st graders participating in CCPT demonstrated a statistically significant increase on the Early Achievement Composite of the YCAT when compared with children in the control group.
-Limitations include small sample size, reliance on self-reported measures, generalizable only to children in Head Start program, use of a nontreatment control group, and lack of follow-up.
+Results indicate that the first graders participating in CCPT demonstrated a statistically significant increase on the Early Achievement Composite of the YCAT when compared with children in the control group.
+Limitations include small sample size, reliance on self-reported measures, generalizable only to children in the Head Start program, use of a nontreatment control group, and lack of follow-up.

 Length of controlled postintervention follow-up: None.